AGO061/BuckshotRouletteModLoader/README.md

 ## Known issues
 - The lighting in the bathroom is different from the original game
 - The lighting of the rave is different from the original game
+- Missing checks for game version, mod dependencies and collisions.

 # Installation
 ## Requirements